Washing Machine Repair Costs

 The cost of these parts is often influenced by the washing machine brand and the availability of parts.

-If your washing machine is under warranty, then you may have to use original equipment manufacturer (OEM) parts.
-If you don’t, then the warranty could be invalidated, and the manufacturer won’t cover any future repairs.
+If your washing machine is under warranty, you may have to use OEM parts.
+If you don’t, the warranty could be invalidated and the manufacturer may not cover future repairs.

 clipboard washing machine

-Machines not covered by a warranty or guarantee can be repaired using third-party parts, which are often cheaper.
+Machines not covered by a warranty or guarantee can often be repaired using third-party parts, which are usually cheaper.

-Parts for older washing machines may be harder to find because some may have been discontinued or obsolete and are therefore no longer available.
+Parts for older washing machines may be harder to find because some may have been discontinued or are no longer available.

 Most quotes include the cost of parts.
-If you are completing a DIY repair, you can get washing machine spare parts from a local supplier or an online shop.
+If you are completing a DIY repair, you can buy washing machine parts from a local supplier or online shop.

 Additional Costs for a Washing Machine